jeffvader84/piHunter/README.md

 In order to get Raspberry Pi OS ready there are some changes we need to make:
 * After using *BalenaEtcher* to image the Micro SD Card, reconnect the SD card to your computer.
 Then create a blank file and name it **ssh**.
 This will enable ssh on boot and we can connect to the Pi via Headless mode.
 * Get your Network IP information and choose a static IP for the management ethernet interfaces for the Pi.
-(Please note, if only using the built in ethernet port, use eth0 for all prompts in the boot script when required to select an interface.
+(Please note, if only using the built in ethernet port, use eth0 for all prompts in the boot script when required to select an interface.)
+* I recommend using the USB-Ethernet interface as the management interface.
 * Setup port mirroring on the switch to mirror all traffic on the port you are using for the built in ethernet connection on the RaspberryPi
 * Plug the External HDD (HDD) into the RaspberryPi.
 * Turn on your RaspberryPi and connect to it via SSH
+* Install Git and Vim
 * Next clone the Git repo
-* You will use the network information you gathered before here
-* Use you USB-Ethernet interface for the static IP
 ```
+$ sudo apt install git vim -y
 $ git clong https://github.com/jeffvader84/piHunter
 $ cd piHunter
 ```